 6. Instagrammable New Brunswick Attractions – St Martins Sea Caves

 After you have driven through the harbour continue along the road and you will reach the stunning St Martins Sea Caves.
 At low tide, it is possible to walk along the beach and into the caves – with a small amount of water to cross.
 The St Martins Sea Caves New Brunswick are extraordinary – the colours reminded me of Petra in Jordan!
 To call the colours red or pink just seems insufficient – they are deep and rich.
+In my opinion, this is one of the best things to do in New Brunswick.

 It is possible to walk through quite a few St Martins Sea Caves if you do arrive exactly at low tide.
 I wore flip flops and they worked quite well in terms of having to walk through some water but the floor can be quite slippery.